-In many cases, an organization will employ one vastly experienced individual to initiate the machine learning process.
-As time goes on, existing members of the organization can be tasked with assisting this person, and when the time comes, more professionals can be taken on board to roll out the rest of the process.
+In many cases, an organization will employ one vastly experienced individual to initiate the machining process.
+As time goes on, existing members of the organization can be tasked with assisting this person.
+When the time comes, more professionals can come on board to roll out the rest of the process.

 Step 3 – Deep Learning

-Although this may be another word to add to the vocabulary for AI, deep learning is an effective strategy for machine learning.
-Simply put, this is an application which is powered by machine learning, and it is centered on creating algorithms to replicate the decision-making process in a human brain.
+Deep learning is an effective strategy for machine learning.
+Simply put, this is an application powered by a machine.
+It’s centered on creating algorithms to replicate the decision-making process in a human brain.

 Sounds complicated, right?

-Thankfully, marketers and programmers are usually adept when it comes to drumming up ideas for deep learning, and this strategy is mostly used in conjunction with video and image data.
+Thankfully, marketers and programmers are usually adept when it comes to drumming up ideas for deep learning.
+This strategy is mostly used in conjunction with video and image data.

 Either way, deep learning is an option and one to consider.